simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 _Nigeria healthcare worker using DHIS2_

-The principal end users of this system are care providers at primary health centers who see patients for monthly hypertension and diabetes services.
-Since hypertension and diabetes generally affects a broad proportion of the population, in many contexts care providers have little time to enter detailed data on hypertension and diabetes patient encounters.
-Therefore the focus is on collecting a _limited set of data elements_ to produce three key indicators: percent of patients with controlled blood pressure/blood sugar, percent of patients with uncontrolled blood pressure/blood sugar, and percent of patients with missed monthly visits.
+The main users of DHIS2 Capture app are care providers at primary health facilities who see patients for monthly hypertension and diabetes services.
+The dashboard is for health system managers and public health officers so they can analyse system performance and populations, often covering millions of people.

+Since hypertension and diabetes affect a large proportion of the population, care providers typically have little time to enter detailed data on patient encounters.
+To address this, the system focuses on collecting a limited set of data elements to produce three key indicators:

+- Percent of patients with controlled blood pressure/blood sugar: How many patients have visited recently with their blood pressure/blood sugar under control?
+This is the critical indicator to measure a successful hypertension and diabetes control program.
+- Percent of patients with uncontrolled blood pressure/blood sugar: How many patients visited recently but their blood pressure/blood sugar is not controlled yet?
+These patients need to be treated successfully to bring their blood pressure/blood sugar under control.
+- Percent of patients with missed monthly visits: How many patients are not regularly receiving care?
+These patients need to be encouraged to return to care.

-These indicators can be monitored on the facility level or at higher district and national levels on dashboards (see below).
-Aggregate outputs can later be pushed into a national HMIS instance.
+These indicators can be monitored at the facility level or at higher district and national levels on dashboards (pictures below).
+Aggregate data can later be pushed into a national HMIS instance.

-Other data elements collected are instrumental for hypertension and diabetes management.
-For example, providers enter hypertension and diabetes treatments and medications provided.
-However, patients must be diagnosed with hypertension and/or diabetes in order to be enrolled in the program.
+The system also supports patient management by collecting data like medication, helping clinicians manage prescribed medication to help patients control their BP and blood sugar.

-Because primary health care centres often lack reliable internet, the DHIS2 Android app is designed to allow offline data entry.
-Data entry can also be completed in the web browser using the DHIS2 Tracker Capture app.
+Data entry can be done via a web browser or the [DHIS2 Tracker Android app](https://play.google.com/store/apps/details?id=com.dhis2&hl=en_IN).
+Since primary health care centres often lack reliable internet, the app is designed to work with offline data entry.

 ![Design diagram](./design-guide-images/hypertension-and-diabetes-registry-workflow-design-diagram.png)
 _Design Diagram_

 ### Rationale for program structure

-The fundamental goal of the program is for clinicians to record monthly blood pressure/blood sugar readings, prescribed medication and to schedule follow-up visits quickly.
-This provides clinicians critical information to manage their patients with hypertension/diabetes over time.
-The data collected are only needed to identify patients and manage hypertension/diabetes, and should be entered as quickly as possible.
+Hypertension clinics get very busy.
+In India, a typical follow-up visit is 3 minutes.
+In Bangladesh, it’s 2 minutes.
+The fundamental goal of this program is to record blood pressure, blood sugar, medicines and schedule a follow-up visit REALLY FAST.
+This provides clinicians critical information to manage their patients, and generates key indicators for program managers to monitor the Hypertension and Diabetes program.

-However, the Hypertension and Diabetes Registry could be expanded to cover related Non-Communicable diseases (NCDs) such as CVD.
-This is particularly useful in scenarios where comorbidities are frequently monitored and managed by the clinician during a hypertension visit, like cardiovascular disease.
+The data collected is only what’s needed to identify patients and manage hypertension/diabetes.
+But the Hypertension and Diabetes Registry can be expanded to cover other Non-Communicable diseases (NCDs) such as COPD.
+This is useful when other co-morbidities are also managed by the clinician during a Hypertension visit.

-When adapting the program for local use, diagnosis of such these other NCDs could therefore be considered eligibility for enrollment into what is currently the ‘Hypertension Registry'.
-Therefore, a Tracked Entity Attribute for ‘Does this patient have hypertension?’ is autofilled as ‘Yes’ during enrollment, and program indicators for hypertension reporting require this value.
-The approach gives an implementation flexibility to augment the program with other NCDs after roll-out has started.

-Furthermore, laboratory tests, generally performed asynchronously with facility visits, can also be added as new program stages.
+A significant challenge in managing chronic conditions like hypertension is ensuring patients return for regular check-ups and medication.
+The program has an overdue patient management component to bring overdue patients back to care.

 ## Program Configuration

 ### Registration

-For a new patient to be registered into the DHIS2 Hypertension and Diabetes registry, the user will first enter a number of Tracked Entity Attributes in the enrollment page.
-Tracked Entity Attributes gather personal identifiable information (such as name, date of birth, ID number) for the purposes of patient search and validation.
-In the Hypertension and Diabetes Registry program, sixteen Tracked Entity Attributes are included, but only four are made searchable as identifiers.
-The full list is available in the Metadata Reference file.
+A new patient is enrolled into the Hypertension and Diabetes registry as a Tracked Entity Instance (TEI).
+For each TEI, the user will record Tracked Entity Attributes like name, date of birth etc. in the enrollment page to create the patient profile.

 ![](./design-guide-images/dhis2-package-android-app-registration-screens.png)